-- (1) There shall be a Standing Select Committee designated the Public Accounts Committee whose functions shall be - - (a) to examine the accounts prescribed by Section 33 of the Public Finance and Audit Act 1978, together with the report of the Auditor General thereon, and to report the results of such examination to Parliament; - (b) to establish the causes of any excesses over authorised expenditure and to make recommendations to Parliament on any appropriate measures to cater for such excesses of expenditure; - (c) to examine such other accounts laid before Parliament as the Committee may think fit, together with any auditor's report thereon and to report the results of such examination to Parliament; - (d) to summon any public officer to give information on any explanation, or to produce any records or documents which the Committee may require in the performance of its duties; - (e) to consider in detail the Draft Estimates prepared by the Government in support of the Annual Appropriation Bill; - (f) to summon and examine the Accounting Officers and Technical staff of Ministries and Departments and require the production of background information and explanation in relation to Draft Estimates; - (g) to report to Parliament in such a way that the report may inform Members prior to the Parliamentary debate thereon of the background to the Draft Estimates draw attention to those matters
+- (b) to establish the causes of any excesses over authorised expenditure and to make recommendations to Parliament on any appropriate measures to cater for such excesses of expenditure; - (c) to examine such other accounts laid before Parliament as the Committee may think fit, together with any auditor's report thereon and to report the results of such examination to Parliament;

-- which the Committee feels should be the subject for such Parliamentary debate; and - (h) to make such recommendations as the Committee sees fit and subsequently receive comments and reports on such recommendations from the Government. - (2) The Auditor General or his nominee shall be the Secretary to the Committee and shall make available to the Committee the services of his staff and other facilities of his Office.
+- (d) to summon any public officer to give information on any explanation, or to produce any records or documents which the Committee may require in the performance of its duties; - to consider in details the Draft Estimates prepared by the Government in support of the Annual Appropriation Bill; - (f) to summon and examine the Accounting Officers and Technical staff of Ministries and Departments and require the production of background information and explanation in relation to Draft Estimates; - (g) to report to Parliament in such a way that the report may inform Members prior to the Parliamentary debate thereon of the background to the Draft Estimates draw attention to those matters which the Committee feels should be the subject for such Parliamentary debate; and - (h) to make such recommendations as the Committee sees fit and subsequently receive comments and reports on such recommendations from the Government. - (2) The Auditor General or his nominee shall be the Secretary to the Committee and shall make available to the Committee the services of his staff and other facilities of his Office.